 02 of 07

 For a large, mainstream company, Marvin offers an excellent selection of wood window species choices.
 Marvin has both extruded aluminum and wood exteriors.
 Not all interior species are available in exterior form.
-For example, with regard to Marvin's double-hung window, the company offers 15 interior woods but only four of them (pine, vertical grain Douglas Fir, mahogany, and primed wood) are available for exteriors.
+For example, with regard to Marvin's double-hung window, the company offers 15 kinds of wood for interior use, but only four of them (pine, vertical grain Douglas Fir, mahogany, and primed wood) are available for exteriors.

 03 of 07